- This event has passed.

-PLEASE NOTE: During the workshop the attendees will use real patient data which must be deleted at the end of the workshop.
+During the workshop the attendees used real patient data which must be deleted at the end of the workshop.
 Your registration to this event provides your agreement that you will abide with this condition and comply appropriately.

-The course will be useful for people who are not too experienced in data-analysis but have already some knowledge about NGS.
+The course was intended for people who are not too experienced in data-analysis but have already some knowledge about NGS.

-The course will start by providing a good overview of the raw sequencing data, an explanation about the formats and how delegates can check the quality of the data.
-Following on from this and during the NGS Diagnostics interpretation sections delegates will learn how to work with the analyzed data, how they should interpret the data and how to prioritize the variants to look for the interesting ones.
+The course started by providing a good overview of the raw sequencing data, an explanation about the formats and how delegates can check the quality of the data.
+Following on from this and during the NGS Diagnostics interpretation sections delegates learnt how to work with the analyzed data, how to interpret the data and how to prioritize the variants to look for the interesting ones.

-At the conclusion of the course, delegates will be asked to solve diagnostic patient cases by searching for the pathogenic variant(s).
+At the conclusion of the course, delegates were asked to solve diagnostic patient cases by searching for the pathogenic variant(s).

 Presenters – Maartje van de Vorst and Jordi Corominas Galbany